-There was a learning curve with cutting the miniature Reece’s Cups~ I finally determined through trial and many errors :) they are easier to cut without crumbling if you leave the foil wrapper on.
+There was a learning curve with cutting the miniature Reese’s Cups.
+I finally determined through trial and error they are easier to cut without crumbling if you leave the foil wrapper on.

 I cut some with the small end of the cup up and then tried cutting them with the wide part up.
 I had the most success cutting through the wrappers with the wide end up.
 You’ll want to have plenty of peanut butter cups on hand and cut your hats in advance before building your snowmen since the candy coating sets up pretty quickly.

 The only problem with building these Melted Snowmen Cookies is that someone has to eat the misshaped hats :)

 Note: A reader left a comment suggesting Reese’s Peanut Butter Bells for the hats for quicker assembly and less cutting.